SanRaph/covid19/README.md

          //check to see if the value in the array equals the yes at the position if(input[0].equals("yes")){
-         	//if true, increase the var threatLevel by 1 threatLevel += 1;
+         	//if true, increment threatLevel by 1
+         threatLevel += 1;
          }